obsidianmd/obsidian-clipper/README.md

 ### URL patterns

-URL patterns allow you to automatically select the right template based on the current webpage's URL.
+URL patterns allow you to automatically select the right template based on the current page URL.
 You can define multiple URL patterns for each template, separated by a new line.

 Simple matching checks if the current page URL *starts with* the given pattern.
 For example:

 - `https://obsidian.md` will match any URL that starts with this text.

-If you want to match more complex URL patterns, you can use regular expressions.
+You can use regular expressions for more complex patterns.
 Enclose your regex pattern in forward slashes (`/`).
 Remember to escape special characters in regex patterns (like `.` and `/`) with a backslash (`\`).
 For example:

 - `/^https:\/\/www\.imdb\.com\/title\/tt\d+\/reference\/?$/` will match any IMDB reference page.